aklump/check-pages/documentation/source/README.twig.md

 ### Test functions

-The test functions for your PHP test files are found in _includes/test_functions.inc_.
+The test functions for your PHP test files are found in _includes/runner_functions.inc_.

+## Is JS Supported?

+Yes, not by default, but you are able to indicate that given tests requires Javascript be run.
+Read on...

+{% include('_javascript.md') %}

+## Quiet Mode

+To make the output much simpler, use the `--quite` flag.
+This will hide the assertions and reduce the output to simply pass/fail.

+    ./check_pages failing_tests_runner.php --quiet

+## Troubleshooting

+Try using the `--show-source` to see the response source code as well.

+    ./check_pages failing_tests_runner.php --show-source

 ## Install In Another Composer Project